hklausing/dotfiles/README.md

 ------------

 * Used shell is bash
-* Test system is Manjaro
+* Use OS is Manjaro

 Installation